 Become a Friend of Group B Strep Support

-GBSS friends are really important to us – they ensure we can continue to provide information materials, support services including our Helpline, awareness-raising campaigns and much more.
-Knowing that the charity has regular donations from our friends helps us plan for the future, knowing we have income that we can rely on.
-Please become a GBSS Friend today and become part of a growing charity.
+GBSS friends are really important to us – ensuring we can continue to provide information, support services, awareness-raising campaigns and much more.
+Regular donations from our friends help us plan for the future, knowing we have income that we can rely on.
+Please become a GBSS Friend today and become part of our growing charity.

-Alternatively you can set up monthly donations via JustGiving by clicking here.
-If you choose to make a one off donation or become a Friend in this way, please ensure you fill in your name, so we can contact you to say thanks.
+- setting up a monthly donation via JustGiving by clicking here.
+(If you decide to make a one-off donation or become a Friend in this way, please fill in your name, so we can contact you to thank you.)

 Kat and baby Jack